acend/kubernetes-basics-training/content/labs/03.0/_index.en.md

 ## Create a namespace

+As a first step we are going to create a new namespace.

-A namespace is the logical design used in Kubernetes to organize and separate your applications, deployments, services etc. on a top level base.
+A namespace is the logical design used in Kubernetes to organize and separate your applications, deployments, pods, ingress, services etc. on a top level base.
 Take a look at the [Kubernetes docs](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
+Authorized users inside that namespace are able to manage those resources.
+Namespace names have to be unique in your cluster.

 **Note:** Additionaly Rancher does know the concept of a [project](https://rancher.com/docs/rancher/v2.x/en/cluster-admin/projects-and-namespaces/) which encapsulates multiple namespaces.